NubPaws/KNearestNeighbors/README.md

 ## Exercise 2 - K Nearest Neighbors
 The exercise can be found on the [branch named ex2](https://github.com/NubPaws/AdvancedProgramming/tree/ex2)

+## Exercise 2 - Networking
+The exercise can be found on the [branch named ex3](https://github.com/NubPaws/AdvancedProgramming/tree/ex3)

 ## Exercise 1 - Vector Distance Calculation
 All distance calculation algorithms were placed under the namespace VectorDistanceCalculator.
 Each algorithm receives at least two `const std::vector<double>&` to do the calculations on.
 Each function uses the minimum of the two sizes of the vectors to run the calculations on - this is done to make sure that there is no index out of bounds.
 ### Euclidean distance